junxit/us-congress-bills-109/metadata.md

 - 2006-06-26 — Ms. Ros-Lehtinen moved to suspend the rules and pass the bill.
 - 2006-06-26 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4532)
 - 2006-06-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4532)
+- 2006-06-27 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2006-12-07 — Message on Senate action sent to the House.
+- 2006-12-07 — Passed Senate without amendment by Unanimous Consent.
+- 2006-12-07 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2006-12-07 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR S11548)
+- 2006-12-07 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.(consideration: CR S11548)
+- 2006-12-11 — Presented to President.
+- 2006-12-11 — Presented to President.
+- 2006-12-20 — Became Public Law No: 109-426.
+- 2006-12-20 — Became Public Law No: 109-426.
+- 2006-12-20 — Signed by President.
+- 2006-12-20 — Signed by President.